AdobeDocs/journey-optimizer.en/help/using/personalization/personalization-contexts.md

 ---
 # Personalization contexts{#personalization-areas}

 The content and display of messages delivered by [!DNL Journey Optimizer] can be personalized in several different ways.

-In every fields with the editor icon, you can open the personalization editor (also known as Expression editor) and define personalization.
+In every fields with the editor icon, you can open the personalization editor (also known as personalization editor) and define personalization.

 ![](assets/perso_icon.png)